zschreib/tool-instructions/docs/structure.md

 Once your job is complete, the **Results** page will display a list of 1000 top hits for each database you selected, as well as an aggregated view under the **ALL DATABASES** tab, sorted by best scores.

-For this example, we’ll focus on the top hits in the **BFVD** database.
+For this example, we will focus on the top hits in the **BFVD** database.
 Results are sorted by **TM-align score**, so you can choose the top ranking structure as the best representative.
 To explore more details, click on the **Target URL** to view the full entry on its dedicated results page.
 Depending on what you select, this will either redirect you to Foldseek **BFVD** or a Uniref results page.

 ### Download